Medically reviewed by Drugs.com. Last updated on Jun 6, 2020.

 SubQ: Allow solution to come to room temperature for 30 to 40 minutes prior to administration; do not warm in any other way.
 Do not shake.
 Administer by subcutaneous injection into the thigh, abdomen (avoiding the 2-inch area around the navel), or upper arm; rotate injection site with each injection; may take up to 20 seconds for full dose to be injected.
-For the 300 mg dose, administer two 150 mg injections consecutively at two different injection sites.
+For the 300 mg dose, administer two 150 mg injections consecutively at 2 different injection sites.
 Do not inject into areas of active skin disease or injury (eg, sunburns, skin rashes, inflammation, skin infections); do not inject into skin that is tender, hard, red hot or damaged, or has visible veins, scars, or stretch marks.
 Do not coadminister with other injectable drugs at the same injection site.
 Do not reuse prefilled pens/syringes; single use only.
 Do not administer if window on pen/syringe is solid yellow (indicates pen/syringe has been used).
 Do not use prefilled syringe if blue cap is missing or loose, if it has been dropped, or if damaged; avoid touching yellow safety cover.
 For patients undergoing LDL apheresis, may be administered without regard to the timing of apheresis.

 Store at 2°C to 8°C (36°F to 46°F) in the outer carton to protect from light.
 If needed, solution may be kept at room temperature up to 25°C (77°F) for a maximum of 30 days in original carton to protect from light.
 Do not store >25°C (>77°F).
 After removal from the refrigerator, solution must be used within 30 days or discarded.
 Do not freeze.
 Do not expose to extreme heat.
 Do not shake.

 1% to 10%: